-The Jack Petchey Foundation supports Panathlon in providing competitive sporting opportunities for young people with disabilities and special needs in London and Essex.
+The wonderful support of the Jack Petchey Foundation helps Panathlon provide competitive sporting opportunities for young people with disabilities and special needs in London and Essex.

-The impact these awards can have is exemplified by the recipient of our top award in 2015, Georgie Hart.
+The impact these awards can have is enduring, as shown by 2015 winner Georgie Hart (pictured above, centre).
 She says her Outstanding Achiever award gave her the confidence to take part in wider society, including giving anti-bullying classes, public speaking and competing in the Paralympic sport of club throwing.

-Now, having left school after competing in Panathlons for seven years, she is back helping us and has recently undergone a Young Leaders course so she can put her new-found skills to the test, helping the next generation in 2021/22.
+Now, having left school after competing in Panathlons for seven years, she is back helping us and has recently undergone a Young Leaders course so she can put her new-found skills to the test.

 Georgie said: “Being part of the Panathlon family means a huge amount to me.
 The support I have received from them and the Jack Petchey Foundation has been so important in giving me opportunities and making me who I am today.
 Thank you all!”